rust-tw/book-tw/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-08/src/lib.rs:here}}
 ```

-<span class="caption">Listing 7-8: Calling a function using a relative path
+<span class="caption">範例 7-8: Calling a function using a relative path
 starting with `super`</span>

 The `fix_incorrect_order` function is in the `back_of_house` module, so we can